datascape/construction/projects/README.md

 Was too busy: Chip Weldon 770 938-4629 - (Cary Mandeville says he seems reasonable.
 He got his name from Scott Jones.
 Did his daughter Lena's house.)
 Suggested Josh.
 -->

-Moving AC units to pads outside fence, relocating pipe line set in attic and on side of house.<br><br>
+New unit on AC unit on pad outside fence, Hard plastic pad is 24"x24".
+Current unit on pad is 24.5" x 24.5"<br><br>
 <a href="img/hvac-pipes/overhead.jpg"><img src="img/hvac-pipes/overhead.jpg" style="width:100%; max-width:500px"></a><br><br>

 Replace the existing lineset on both systems will ensure that we have a clean lineset that is properly sized for new 407C and future 410A refrigerants.